 Background of the specialisation Food Law

-How?
 The food domain is strictly regulated, at international, EU and national levels.
-Food regulation covers all aspects of production, safety, hygiene, labelling, packaging, etc. and also relates to special foodstuffs, including organic products, genetically modified organisms, novel foods, food supplements and many more.
+Food regulation covers all aspects of production, “from farm to fork”, including safety, hygiene, labelling, packaging, and many other aspects.
+It also relates to special foodstuffs, including organic products, genetically modified organisms, novel foods, food supplements and many more.

 - Unfortunately, your cookie settings do not allow videos to be displayed. - check your settings

 Are you interested in this Master and do you want to know more information about the admission requirements?
 Read about the application and admission procedure.